Performance Coaching: How To Become A Performance Coach

 Image taken from unsplash.com

-Performance coaches are in high demand.
+Based on our observations, Performance coaches are in high demand.
 Even mainstream culture has embraced the idea of performance coaches (Maggie Sif’s character in the hit Showtime series “Billions”).
-While it is true that some of these performance coaches get paid in millions here is some surprising stat for you.
-According to Glassdoor, the average performance coach’s annual salary is just ~$36,000!!
+While it is true that some of these performance coaches get paid millions, here are some surprising stats for you.
+Our analysis revealed that, at Glassdoor, the average performance coach’s annual salary is just $36,000!

 Why is that the case?
 Why is the average number so low?

-The reason for that is simple, most performance coaches have no clue about the sheer amount of value that they can bring to the table.
-As a result, they just end up taking up anyone as clients.
-These clients don’t value the knowledge they are getting from them and constantly underpay the coaching that they are receiving.
-Also, check about talent coaches for further help!
+The reason for that is simple: most performance coaches have no clue about the sheer amount of value that they can bring to the table.
+As a result, they just end up taking on anyone as a client.
+These clients don’t value the knowledge they are getting from them and constantly underpay for the coaching they are receiving.
+Also, check out talent coaches for further help!

-Most performance coaches think that they are not worthy of getting high-ticket clients and that is simply not true.
-If you build a coaching business following my proven templates then you can get an endless supply of coaching clients on auto-pilot.
-Scroll down for my free webinar to know more.
+Most performance coaches think that they are not worthy of getting high-ticket clients, and that is simply not true.
+If you build a coaching business following my proven templates, then you can get an endless supply of coaching clients on autopilot.

 Do you need performance coach certification?